Netflix/metaflow-docs/docs/scaling/compute/multi-node.md

 # Running Multi-node Tasks

+## From foreach to @parallel

-The `@parallel` decorator is like the [foreach](https://docs.metaflow.org/metaflow/basics#foreach) in that it allows Metaflow users to launch multiple runtime tasks based on the same step function process end users write.
-The primary difference is that `@parallel` enables inter-process communication (IPC) between tasks, often referred to as “multi-node computation” in HPC and deep learning contexts.
+The `@parallel` decorator, and the `num_parallel=N` construct attached to it, is like the [`foreach`](https://docs.metaflow.org/metaflow/basics#foreach) construct in that each mode allows Metaflow users to launch multiple runtime tasks based on one `@step` function.
+The primary difference is `@parallel` enables inter-process communication (IPC) between tasks.

-This basic difference is simple to visualize.
-First consider the embarassingly parallel `foreach`:
+This difference is best visualized by comparing `foreach` to `num_parallel` and `@parallel`.
+First consider the embarassingly parallel `foreach`, where there are no inter-process communications expected:
 ```mdx-code-block
 import ReactPlayer from 'react-player';
 ```